goldinvo/goldinvo.github.io/src/content/cooking/eggs/french-omelette.md

 ---
-layout: recipe
-title: French Omelette
 grade: A
 images:
 - /assets/recipes/french-omelette.jpeg
+title: French Omelette
 ---
 <!-- stub -->
 A blonde, rolled omelette with a soft (but not runny!) interior.